Applying for OEI

 The OEI Program

-OEI is a 4-month long professional and workforce development program that started its 2016 season on August 13th.
-OEI trainees learn and practice a variety of outdoor skills necessary to becoming a culturally competent outdoor leader.
-OEI components include leadership training in wilderness backpacking, sea kayaking, ropes course facilitation, environmental education, group management, professional skills, conservation skills, and equity, diversity, and inclusion trainings.
-OEI participants also receive training and national certification in Wilderness First Aid.
-OEI supports participants to develop their skills as they become culturally competent outdoor leaders.
+OEI is a 3-month long professional and workforce development program that begins its 2017 season on August 12th.
+OEI trainees will learn and practice a variety of outdoor skills necessary to becoming a culturally relevant outdoor leader.
 OEI also provides opportunities for outdoor employment and volunteering, as well as supports participants in building outdoor programming for their communities.

 Primary Training Components